2007 New Mexico Lobos football team

-The 2007 New Mexico Lobos football team represented The University of New Mexico during the 2007 NCAA Division I FBS football season.
-The team was coached by Rocky Long.
-The New Mexico Lobos play their home games at University Stadium in Albuquerque, New Mexico.
+The 2007 New Mexico Lobos football team represented the University of New Mexico as a member of the Mountain West Conference (MW) during the 2007 NCAA Division I FBS football season.
+Led by tenth-year head coach Rocky Long, the Lobos compiled an overall record of 9–4 with a mark of 5–3 in conference play, tying for third place in the MW.
+New Mexico was invited to the New Mexico Bowl, where the Lobos defeated Nevada.
+The team played home games at University Stadium in Albuquerque, New Mexico.

-The team enjoyed success in comparison to the year before, where they went 6–6 before losing to San Jose State in the first inaugural New Mexico Bowl.
-The Lobos' schedule also appeared to be stronger, playing tough road games against Arizona, TCU, Utah, and San Diego State.